 The main features of the Economic and Social Stabilization Fund (ESSF)’s investment policy are described in this section.
-In addition, the Ministry of Finance has decided to make the investment guidelines (in Spanish) available to the public since they provide information on the objectives, limits and risk parameters used by the Central Bank for fund management.
+In addition, the Ministry of Finance has decided to make the investment guidelines available to the public since they provide information on the objectives, limits and risk parameters used by the Central Bank for fund management.
 The guidelines are prepared by the Ministry of Finance in coordination with the Financial Committee and are used by the Central Bank of Chile and external managers for managing the funds.

 Investment objectives: In keeping with the ESSF’s objectives, the main aim of its investment policy is to maximize the fund’s accumulated value in order to partially cover cyclical reductions in fiscal revenues while maintaining a low level of risk.
 Its risk aversion is reflected by the choice of an investment portfolio with a high level of liquidity and low credit risk and volatility, thereby ensuring the availability of the resources to cover fiscal deficits and preventing significant losses in the fund’s value.

-Benchmarks: a benchmark has been defined for each asset class:
+Benchmarks: A benchmark has been defined for each asset class:

 |Benchmark||Percentage of Total Portfolio|

-|Barclays Capital Global Treasury: Germany 7-10 yrs.||11.25%|
+|Bloomberg Barclays Global Aggregate - Treasury: Germany 7-10 Yrs||11.8%|

-|Barclays Capital Global Treasury: Japan 7-10 yrs.||10.25%|
+|Bloomberg Barclays Global Aggregate - Treasury: Japan 7-10 Yrs||10.8%|

-|Barclays Capital Global Treasury: Switzerland 5-10 yrs.||7.75%|
+|Bloomberg Barclays Global Aggregate - Treasury: Switzerland 5-10 Yrs||8.2%|

-|Inflation-Indexed Sovereign Bonds||3.5%|
+|Inflation-Indexed Sovereign Bonds||3.7%|

-|Barclays Capital Global Inflation-Linked: US TIPS 1-10 yrs.||2.5%|
+|Barclays Capital Global Inflation-Linked: US TIPS 1-10 yrs.||2.6%|

-|Barclays Capital Global Inflation-Linked: Germany 1-10 yrs.||1.0%|
+|Barclays Capital Global Inflation-Linked: Germany 1-10 yrs.||1.1%|

 It is important to highlight that the fund has been invested with a passive strategy since May 2011.
 As a result, only minor deviations are allowed with respect to strategic asset allocation.

-Eligible investments: investment guidelines provide a detailed description of eligible investments for the Economic and Social Stabilization Fund.
+Eligible investments: Investment guidelines provide a detailed description of eligible investments for the Economic and Social Stabilization Fund.

-- Fixed Income portfolio: forwards and swaps are allowed only for currency hedging purposes.
-The notional amount of the derivatives cannot exceed 4% of the fixed income portfolio.
+Leverage and derivatives: Leverage is not allowed in the fund.
+Regarding the use of derivatives, forwards and swaps are allowed only for currency hedging purposes.
+The notional amount of the derivatives cannot exceed 4% of the portfolio.